Apodini/ApodiniMigratorExample/README.md

         // exports the document of the current version at directory `data` in `json` format
         // `ApodiniMigration` creates intermediary directories if they do not exist,
         // .directory export option might be useful during development to inspect the content
-        documentConfig: .export(.directory("./data")),
+        documentConfig: .export(.directory("./Documents")),
         // compares the current API with the document stored at `Bundle.module`,
-        // and exports the automatically generated migration guide at http://0.0.0.0:8080/migration-guide in `yaml` format
+        // and exports the automatically generated migration guide at http://localhost/migration-guide in a `json` format
         migrationGuideConfig: .compare(
             .resource(.module, fileName: "api_qonectiq1.0.0", format: .json),
             export: .endpoint("migration-guide", format: .json)